Met Office shares flood warnings on website

 The Environment Agency and Scottish Environment Protection Agency work closely with the Met Office to constantly monitor the impact of heavy rainfall, river levels and sea conditions to forecast the possibility of flooding.
 If flooding is forecast, three types of warning are issued.
 These are flood alerts, flood warnings and severe flood warnings.

 Katharine Evans, Flood Risk Manager at the Environment Agency said: "'Keeping up to date with the latest flood warnings is a vital step in protecting yourself from the risks of flooding.
 The Environment Agency is making its flood warning data available to partners such as the Met Office to ensure that flood warning information is readily available in accessible places, such as partner websites, social media sites such as Facebook, news websites and as a smart phone app."

 David Pirie, Director of Science and Strategy at the Scottish Environment Protection Agency said: "This initiative aims to make vital information even more accessible to those who need it, which is at the core of SEPA's partnership with the Met Office.
 When people look online at the weather forecast, they're now better prompted to think ahead about potential flooding impacts and what action they can take to reduce its impact on their lives."

 The Met Office provides a range of services that help the public and authorities prepare for and respond to emergencies that are caused or influenced by the weather.

-The National Severe Weather Warning Service helps keep you and your community safe, providing timely and accurate information about the likelihood and impact of severe weather affecting the UK.
+The Severe weather warnings helps keep you and your community safe, providing timely and accurate information about the likelihood and impact of severe weather affecting the UK.
 Our warnings help you plan, prepare and protect yourself and others from the impacts of severe weather.